 To centralize its scientific research for national defense as well as for the post-war period, RCA in 1941 brought its research and invention activities together into a single division of the company, known as RCA Laboratories with Otto S. Schairer, Vice President in charge.
 On August 8, 1941, ground was broken for the new laboratory buildings at Princeton, New Jersey, designed to become the foremost center for radio-electronic research in the world.
 It was dedicated "to increase the usefulness of radio and electronics to the Government, to the public and to industry."
-The cornerstone was laid on November 16, 1941, less than a month before the flash from Hawaii that Japan had attacked Pearl Harbor. ٨
+The cornerstone was laid on November 16, 1941, less than a month before the flash from Hawaii that Japan had attacked Pearl Harbor.

-Lieut.
-General J. G. Harbord laying the cornerstone of RCA Laboratories on November 15, 1941.
+Laboratories on November 15, 1941.